One way to add a bit of visual interest to your tank is to include an air stone with the rest of your tank accessories.

 Even if you have a good filter, an air stone can help circulate the water more effectively to make sure as much gets to the filter as possible.

 If you’re thinking about investing in an air stone, have a look at our reviews.
-We found five of the best air stones available to help you make the right choice for your aquarium.
+We found the 10 best air stones available to help you make the right choice for your aquarium.

 Aquarium Air Stone Reviews